astropuffin/oakmtg.club/content/english/guide/_index.md

 We are your friends and neighbors across Oakland.
 For more information about us, check out our [About page](/about).

-### **Figure out your district:**
+### **Find your district:**

-If you don't know your district, you can figure it out here: [http://gisapps1.mapoakland.com/councildistricts/](http://gisapps1.mapoakland.com/councildistricts/ "http://gisapps1.mapoakland.com/councildistricts/")
+If you don't know your district, you can [look it up here: http://gisapps1.mapoakland.com/councildistricts/](http://gisapps1.mapoakland.com/councildistricts/ "http://gisapps1.mapoakland.com/councildistricts/")